Glaucoma- Causes, Types, Symptoms, Diagnosis, and Treatment

 ● Blurry/hazy vision ● Recurring eye pain ● Rainbows or halos appearing around lights ● Difficulty seeing near or far ● Difficulty in color recognition ● Sensitivity to light ● Severe itching

-The possible causes of cataract in children include:
+The possible causes of cataracts in children include:

 Genetically inherited from parents